freelawproject/free.law/content/pages/recap/faq.md

 ## RECAP and PACER

 ### Is RECAP affiliated with PACER?
 RECAP is an independent joint project of the [Center for Information Technology Policy][citp] at Princeton University and Free Law Project.
-The project is in not affiliated with or endorsed by the PACER system or the United States judiciary.
+The project is not affiliated with or endorsed by the PACER system or the United States judiciary.

 ### How do I know that the documents provided by RECAP are genuine?
 Unfortunately, you don't.
 We rely on RECAP users to donate documents to the repository.
 If the courts used a technology called [digital signatures][sigs], we would be able to independently verify the authenticity of documents submitted to us by users.
 But so far the courts have not done this, so we have no foolproof way to detect forgeries.

 That said, RECAP has been running since 2009 without any known forgeries.
-We believe that all the documents currently in RECAP are genuine, and we're going to do our best to keep it that way.
+We believe that all the documents currently in RECAP are genuine, and we do our best to keep it that way.
 But we can't guarantee that vandalism or technical glitches won't cause problems in the future.
 So if you need a guarantee that a document is genuine, we recommend you pay for the PACER version.
 And if you spot a problem with a RECAP document, [please report it to us][c].

 <hr>
 ## Privacy and Security